-It is important that the Lewis Park Master Plan is informed by an understanding of the potential land uses adjacent to the park.
+It is important that the Lewis Park Master Plan is informed by an understanding of

+10 This Policy does not apply to hockey fields, lawn bowling greens, BMX tracks, golf courses, radio controlled car tracks and multi-purpose facilities, as these are considered to be specialty venues requiring consideration on a case-by-case basis the potential land uses adjacent to the park.
 As such, the development of the Master Plan will follow the Structure planning process for the broader area.